VFPC/VFPC/README.md

 ### Green
 - `OK!`- All checks passed.

+### Yellow
+- `OK!`- All checks passed but one or more warnings were generated.
+This generally occurs in cases where the SRD contains ambiguous notes, which can't be coded for automatic interpretation.

 ### Red
 - `SID` - Assigned SID is invalid for some reason.
 (Not Found, Bad Suffix, Mismatch with Route, etc.)
 - `ENG` - Engine type is invalid for this SID/route.